-with the statement "Students are challenged to meet high expectations at the school" would increase from 71% toan increase of 3% to 74% of respondents agreeing or strongly agreeing with the statement.
-Measure and Target Results (Target met?)
-77%. members agreeing or strongly agreeing with the statement "Students are challenged to meet high expectations at
+Percentage of teachers and family members agreeing or strongly agreeing with the statement " Students are challenged to meet high expectations at the school " would increase from 71% to 77%.
+Measure and Target Results (Target met?) members agreeing or strongly agreeing with the statement " Students are challenged to meet high expectations at the school " would increase from 71% to an increase of 3% to 74% of respondents agreeing or strongly agreeing with the